 Note: Bubble will automatically pull data about the creator of any new ‘things’ created in your database.
-This will allow you to seamlessly build on top of a creators specific data like their name, profile photo, etc.
+This will allow you to seamlessly build on top of a creator's specific data like their name, profile photo, and so on.

-Now that you’ve structured both the design and database for your application, it’s time to start stitching everything together and making your product functional.
+Now that you’ve structured both the design and database for your app, it’s time to start stitching everything together and making your product functional.

-In Bubble, the main way to do this is with “workflows.”
-Each workflow happens when an “event” occurs (e.g. a user clicks on a button), and then runs a series of “actions” in response (e.g. “sign the user up,” “make a change to the database,” etc.)
+In Bubble, the main way we do this is with “workflows.”
+Each workflow happens when an “event” occurs (e.g. a user clicks on a button), and then runs a series of “actions” in response (e.g. “sign the user up,” “make a change to the database,” etc.).

-Once you’ve created a dedicated login page, it’s possible to reuse elements from our existing library.
-Within the page dropdown, select the login/sign-up element.
+Once we’ve created a dedicated login page, it’s possible to reuse elements from our existing library.
+Within the page's dropdown, select the login/sign-up element.

-You can easily copy the element template from this page onto your own account register page.
+We can easily copy the element template from this page onto your own account registration page.

-By using the input fields provided, you can then create a workflow that triggers when a user clicks the sign up button.
+By using the input fields provided, we can then create a workflow that triggers when a user clicks the sign-up button.

-Within your workflow editor, you’ll then select to sign the user up.
+Within your workflow editor, we’ll then select to sign the user up.

-From here, you’ll then match the input fields from the on-page elements with the necessary fields to create a users profile.
+From here, we’ll then match the input fields from the on-page elements with the necessary fields to create new user accounts.

 Just like that, a new user profile is added to your platform.
-You can even select to remember the user and send them an automated confirmation email.
+We can also add user settings such as remembering the user and sending automated confirmation emails.

 Updating user profile details

-By creating a dedicated profile settings page, we can use additional input fields to add this data into a users profile.
+By creating a dedicated user settings page, we can use additional input fields to add this data to a user's profile.

 Once a user has added their relevant details within each input, they’ll click the submit button to update this data.

-Using the workflow editor, you can select to make changes to a thing within your database upon this action.
+Using the workflow editor, we can select to make changes to a thing within your database upon this action.

-In this instance, you’ll want to make changes to the relevant inputs within your database.
+In this instance, we’ll want to make changes to the relevant inputs within your database.
 Start mapping each data field you’d like to change against each of the relevant inputs.

-Now, when the ‘update profile’ button is pressed, it will update all of the relevant fields with any new values.
+Now, when the ‘update profile’ button is pressed, it'll update all of the relevant fields with any new values.

-Additionally, you can now display this data on a user’s profile by using elements that match the data fields provided.
+Additionally, we can now display this data on a user’s profile by using elements that match the data fields provided.

 Creating a question

 One of Quora’s core features is the ability for users to create and publish new questions.
-The workflow that powers user-generated posts will also follow a familiar structure to the profile editing function, only this time, you’ll want to create a new thing within your database.
+The exact workflows that power user-generated posts will follow a familiar structure to the profile editing function.
+This time, though, we’ll want to create a new thing within your database.

-On the question submission page, you’ll trigger a workflow when the ‘submit’ is pressed.
+On the question submission page, we’ll trigger a workflow when the ‘submit’ button is pressed.

-You’ll then create a new thing within your database, with data type set to ‘submitted questions’.
+We’ll then create a new thing within your database, with the data type set to ‘submitted questions.’

-Once again, you’ll match the relevant fields necessary to structure your post.
+Once again, we’ll match the relevant fields necessary to structure your post.

 Display dynamic content in a feed

-Once you’ve started generating question submissions, it’s time to start writing the logic on your home page to display these as a dynamic list.
-This can be achieved by utilizing our repeating group element.
+Once we’ve started generating question submissions, it’s time to start writing the logic on the home page to display these as a dynamic list.
+This can be achieved by using our repeating group element.

 Repeating groups integrate with your database to display and update a list of dynamic content.

-When using a repeating group, you’ll need to first link the element to a data type within your database.
+When using a repeating group, we’ll first need to link the element to a data type within your database.
 In this instance, you’ll classify the type of content as ‘submitted questions’.

-Now you’re ready to start structuring the dynamic content that will be displayed within the grid.
+Now we’re ready to start structuring the dynamic content that'llthat will be displayed within the grid.
 Simply map out the top column with the relevant content you’d like to show, then this powerful element will populate the remaining columns based on your existing data.